 True Value: towards ethical public service commissioning

-So with this in mind, True Value will address how we should triangulate the capabilities and willingness of central and local government, a diverse and innovative supplier base and the communities where services will be delivered and projects completed in response to this new remit and deliver new commercial policy priorities of local recovery and levelling up.
+So with this in mind, True Value will address how we should triangulate the capabilities and willingness of central and local government, a diverse and innovative supplier base and the communities where services will be delivered and projects completed.
+And do so in response to this new remit – to deliver new commercial policy priorities of local recovery and levelling up.

-Taking as its starting point and expanding on the findings from 2020’s ‘Brighten All Corners – maximising social value in place’ this project will investigate the links between total public procurement spend in place with local economic growth and how this scales up at the regional and national level and the impacts on social wellbeing, place prosperity and innovation and research.
+Taking as its starting point, and expanding on the findings from 2020’s ‘Brighten All Corners – maximising social value in place’, this project will investigate the links between total public procurement spend in place with local economic growth and assess how this scales up at the regional and national level in terms of impacts on social wellbeing, place prosperity and innovation.

 Transparency and openness

-- How can we ensure on the one hand greater levels of trust and standards of behavior from private companies on one hand and greater levels of openness and transparency by government buyers?
+- How can we ensure on the one hand greater levels of trust and standards of behaviour from private companies on one hand and greater levels of openness and transparency by government buyers?